Albert Anastasia: Boss

-Conspiracy
+Conviction

 To take control of the Luciano family, Genovese needed to kill Costello.
 Unable to do so without also eliminating Anastasia, Genovese looked for allies.
 He used Anastasia's brutal behavior against him in an effort to win supporters, portraying Anastasia as an unstable killer who threatened to bring law enforcement pressure on the Cosa Nostra.
 In addition, Genovese pointed out that Anastasia had been selling memberships to his crime family for $50,000, a clear violation of Commission rules that infuriated many high-level mobsters.
 According to Valachi, Anastasia had been losing large amounts of money betting on horse races, making him even more surly and unpredictable.

 Over the next few years, Genovese secretly won the support of Anastasia caporegime Carlo Gambino, offering him the leadership of Anastasia's family in return for his cooperation.

 Albert Anastasia (left) leaves Federal District Court with his attorney, Anthony Colendra.
 May 23, 1955.

 On May 23, 1955, Anastasia pleaded guilty to tax evasion for underreporting his income during the late 1940s.
 On June 3, 1955, Anastasia was sentenced to one year in federal prison and a $20,000 fine.
 After his conviction, the federal government successfully petitioned to revoke Anastasia's citizenship so he could be deported.
-However, on September 19, 1955, a higher court overturned this ruling.
+However, on September 19, 1955, a higher court overturned the revocation.

 In early 1957, Genovese decided to move on Costello.
 On May 2, 1957, gunman Vincent Gigante shot and wounded Costello outside his apartment building.
 Although the wound was superficial, it persuaded Costello to relinquish power to Genovese and retire.
-Genovese then controlled what is now called the Genovese crime family.
+Genovese then controlled what became known as the Genovese crime family.
 Bonanno later credited himself with arranging a sitdown, where he kept Anastasia from immediately taking Genovese to war in response.

-On June 17 of that year, Frank Scalice, Anastasia's underboss and the man identified as directly responsible for selling Gambino memberships, was murdered.
+On June 17 of that year, Frank Scalice, Anastasia's underboss and the man identified as directly responsible for selling family memberships, was murdered.
 According to Valachi, Anastasia approved the hit, and the subsequent murder of Scalice's brother Joseph, after offering to forgive his threats to avenge Frank.